materials-data-facility/scythe/docs/source/contributor-guide.rst

 ---------------------------------------------------------

-If a parser would be better suited as part of a different library, you can still register it as a parser with MaterialsIO by altering your ``pyproject.toml`` file.
-Add an entry point with the namespace ``"materialsio.parser"`` and point to the class object following the `stevedore documentation <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_.
+If a parser would be better suited as part of a different library, you can still register it as a parser with Scythe by altering your ``pyproject.toml`` file.
+Add an entry point with the namespace ``"scythe.parser"`` and point to the class object following the `stevedore documentation <https://docs.openstack.org/stevedore/latest/user/tutorial/creating_plugins.html#registering-the-plugins>`_.
-Adding the entry point will let MaterialsIO use your parser if your library is installed in the same Python environment as MaterialsIO.
+Adding the entry point will let Scythe use your parser if your library is installed in the same Python environment as Scythe.

-.. todo:: Provide a public listing of materials_io-compatible software.
+.. todo:: Provide a public listing of scythe-compatible software.

     So that people know where to find these external libraries